VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   Pass `-remoteWrite.showURL` command-line flag when starting `vmagent` in order to see all the valid urls.

 * If you see `skipping duplicate scrape target with identical labels` errors when scraping Kubernetes pods, then it is likely these pods listen multiple ports or they use init container.
-These errors can be either suppressed with `-promscrape.suppressDuplicateScrapeTargetErrors` or fixed.
-If you prefer fixing these errors, then see available options below:
+These errors can be either fixed or suppressed with `-promscrape.suppressDuplicateScrapeTargetErrors` command-line flag.
+  See available options below if you prefer fixing the root cause of the error:

   The following `relabel_configs` section may help determining `__meta_*` labels resulting in duplicate targets:
   ```yml